found a new home!

 for one too.
 Find a pet to adopt.

-Roy comes with an open-ended foster placement, or a 30-day money-back trial adoption period.
+Goldie comes with a 30-day money-back trial adoption period.

-For permanent adoption, spay/neuter, worming, microchip and all age-appropriate shots are always completed before placement, and are included in the adoption fee (suggested minimum $50; more gratefully accepted!)
+Spay/neuter, worming, microchip and all age-appropriate shots are always completed before placement, and are included in the adoption fee (suggested minimum $85; more gratefully accepted!)

 Can't come to Republic?
 Don't let that stop you!
 We have monthly transports to both the Seattle area and Spokane, delivering adopted pets to their new owners.
 If you can add a little to your payment to help us cover our volunteer driver's expenses, that would be great!